camibarbagallo27/IE-MAPS/README.md

 ## Installation

-Clone or download our .py.
-Open the terminal and indicate where the .py document is.
+Clone or download our repository.

+Open the terminal and indicate where you saved the repository.

-Press enter and write py IEMaps.py.
+Press enter and write: py IEMaps.py.

 Now start using our program!